Concepts and terminology

 Project

 A project is the container defining a larger task.
-It contains the resources needed to build one or more packages (applications).
+It contains the resources needed to build one or more applications (packages).

-Inheritance allows one project to inherit the resources from another project or distribution.
+Inheritance between projects: inheritance allows one project to inherit the resources (understand applications / packages through RPM repository) from another project or distribution.

 In the redpesk CI, the user can choose one or more inheritances.